xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-2017.27  Sep  6, 2017
+   -- bug (keith)   Fix timing track labels dont save if added to a fixed timing track -- bug (keith)   Generated submodels leave gaps on large models - overlaps are better than gaps -- bug (keith)   Rename "Output #" column on setup tab to just "Number" to try to address some new user confusion -- enh (keith)   Add optional auto hide show of house preview when playing -- enh (keith)   Add Make master capability to display elements which can take any view and copy its definition to the master view
+   -- enh (keith)   Tag start channels with leading *** where the number has not calculated correctly -- bug (keith)   Prevent duplicate model start calculation errors from displaying -- enh (keith)   Add time display to play controls toolbar on house preview 2017.27  Sep  6, 2017
    -- bug (keith)   Fix falcon upload only uploading enough pixels for first model on a chained output -- enh (keith)   Add LMS timing import